 |apoe||Displays region of genome with gene identifier apoE|

 |NM_145881||Displays region of genome with RefSeq identifier NM_145881|

 |25728||Displays region of genome with LocusLink identifier 25728|

 |kruppel zinc finger||Lists only kruppel-like zinc fingers|

-Downloads of the Zebrafish data and annotations can be obtained from the UCSC FTP site or Downloads page.
-This data set has specific conditions for use.
-The danRer1 annotation tracks were generated by UCSC and collaborators worldwide.
-Special thanks to the Zebrafish Genome Initiative at Children's Hospital in Boston, MA, USA for their collaboration on this release.
+Bulk downloads of the sequence and annotation data are available via the Genome Browser FTP server or the Downloads page.
+These data are made available with specific conditions for use.
+The rn3 annotation tracks were generated by UCSC and collaborators worldwide.
 See the Credits page for a detailed list of the organizations and individuals who contributed to the success of this release.